A Guide to Medication-Assisted Treatment (MAT) In Treating Substance Use Disorder

 Methadone (Also known as Dolophine®, DISKETS®, and Methadose®)

 Unlike some forms of buprenorphine, methadone is a full opioid agonist.
 It activates the opioid receptors in the brain and brings about a sense of euphoria common in all opioids.
 Effectively, it is a substitute for other more dangerous substances, such as fentanyl and heroin.
 Its effectiveness is due to its stability and length of onset.
 Although it latches on to opioid receptors like other opioids, it acts much slower, widening the gap between required doses.
-Its half-life is between 24 and 36 hours, fending off withdrawal for detox patients.
+Its half-life is between 24 and 36 hours, fending off withdrawal for patients in drug detox treatment.

 Naltrexone (Also known as Vivitrol®, Depade®, and Revia®) Naltrexone is an opioid antagonist and does not create highs or euphoria.
 It is used as a longer-term option to ward off cravings while in recovery.
 It is the only approved medication for drug and alcohol dependence that is not a controlled substance.